Cardiovascular disease (CVD) is a complication and cause of premature death among people with

 Diabetes is a disorder in which the body

-, does not make enough insulin, or
+does not make insulin, does not make enough insulin, or

 does not properly use the insulin it makes